 Quicken Says There Are Transactions to Accept But I Do Not See Any

 In some cases, Quicken will tell you that you have downloaded transactions to accept but you do not see any transactions that can be accepted.
-The following information shows you how to resolve this situation.

-Check the account register and Online Center
+Then, check the account register and Online Center

 Quicken will show you downloaded transactions in multiple locations.
 The following information shows you how to check for downloaded transactions in the account register and Online Center.